cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.MsgUpdateGroupAccountDecisionPolicyRequest"></a>
+<a name="cosmos.group.v1beta1.MsgUpdateGroupAccountDecisionPolicy"></a>

-### MsgUpdateGroupAccountDecisionPolicyRequest
+### MsgUpdateGroupAccountDecisionPolicy
-MsgUpdateGroupAccountDecisionPolicyRequest is the Msg/UpdateGroupAccountDecisionPolicy request type.
+MsgUpdateGroupAccountDecisionPolicy is the Msg/UpdateGroupAccountDecisionPolicy request type.

 | Field | Type | Label | Description |